The World (film): Music and digital aesthetics

 Music plays a more prominent role in The World than in Jia’s earlier films such as Unknown Pleasures, which relied solely on diegetic sound.
 Jia brought in the Taiwanese composer Lim Giong, who had previously worked with Hou Hsiao-hsien, to score the film using primarily electronic music.
 The film features dance performances within the park and employs a soundtrack composed by Lim Giong, a Taiwanese musician known for his collaborations with Hou Hsiao-hsien.
 Lim’s score incorporates primarily electronic music, which Jia described it evokes the emotional emptiness of the characters’ lives, stating that “Life’s heaviness fades when confronted by the silky lightness of dance and music."

 The integration of music with animated sequences further emphasizes the film’s digital aesthetic, These animations visualize the characters’ internal thoughts, contributing to what Jia has referred to as an “Asian digital life”.
 The animated part reflects both the limiting and liberating potential of new technologies and reminds the world that “analog and digital media, realism and simulation, the local and the global, are in fact contemporaneous phenomena”, as the animation in the film blurs the boundaries between the reality and visual fantasy attractions.

+The production also incorporated Flash animations used to depict text-message exchanges and characters' imagined experiences.
+These animated sequences have been discussed as a stylistic innovation within Jia Zhangke's filmography and a departure from the documentary realism of his earlier works.